Reading Time: 9 minutes

 Treatment for substance use disorder is available on many levels of care, from inpatient rehab to individual counseling.
 Often known as “day treatment,” a partial hospitalization program (PHP) involves attending many hours of addiction treatment at a facility and returning home during non-treatment hours.1 Unlike traditional outpatient programs, a PHP is intensive and is a great option for people who need the structure and routine of an inpatient program during the day.

-A partial hospitalization program is often part of a step-down service provided in long-term care of substance use disorders.
-However, not everyone needs inpatient treatment or round-the-clock medically supervised detox.
+A partial hospitalization program is often part of a step-down service provided in the treatment of substance use disorders.
+However, not everyone needs inpatient treatment or medically supervised detox.
 Those with less severe withdrawal symptoms that are manageable with or without medication on an outpatient basis are a good fit for PHPs, as well as those with moderate to severe addictions who have a strong support system at home.2

 In addition to medication management, participants in a partial hospitalization program attend daily therapeutic services for at least four hours daily and twenty or more hours weekly.
 PHPs may be affiliated with an inpatient hospital, acting as a branch of the hospital, or it can be a stand-alone facility.
 Most day treatment programs provide a team of professionals for each participant, including a physician, nurse, licensed addictions therapist, and support staff.
 PHP services take place in individual and group formats.2